-After I had been working about 3 weeks in this new location, I began experiencing flu-like symptoms.
+After I had been working about three weeks in this new location I began experiencing flu-like symptoms.
 I had a low-grade temperature and generalized aches in my muscles particularly in the upper body.
-I took a day off from work, but because our operative schedule was full of procedures that needed to be done, I returned to work still feeling poorly.
-For the next week I noted the increasing symptom of extreme tiredness.
-At the end of each day I would be exhausted, and would go to the apartment in the early evening and go to bed.
-After sleeping 8-10 hours, which was very unusual for me, I would awaken rested; but after 10 to 15 minutes in the OR, I would be so tired I had to call for a chair to sit down!
-In a day or so I knew I needed to be seen by a physician, and Cathy and I went to a local internist in Lake Charles.
-He immediately asked me, ” How long have you been jaundiced?”
-When I carefully looked in the mirror at my eyes, I was deeply jaundiced!
-As a physician trained to look for such things, I didn’t even notice the color change in myself.
+I took a day off from work, but because our operative schedule was full of procedures which needed to be done I returned to work still feeling poorly.
+For the next week I had the increasing symptom of extreme tiredness.
+At the end of each day I would be exhausted and would go to the apartment in the early evening and go to bed.
+After sleeping for eight to ten hours, which was very unusual for me I would awaken rested.
+Within ten to fifteen minutes in the OR I would feel so tired I had to call for a chair to sit down.
+Within another day or so I knew I needed to be seen by a physician.
+Cathy and I went to a local internist in Lake Charles and he immediately asked me, ” How long have you been jaundiced?”
+When I looked into the mirror at his office at my eyes I was deeply jaundiced.
+As a physician trained to look for such things I had not even noticed the color change in myself.

 I was diagnosed with serum hepatitis probably from a needle stick, and my laboratory tests related to liver function were getting worse each day.
-I became so sick and nauseated, that even the smell of food was repulsive.
-As a physician I knew that if my condition continued deteriorating complete liver failure was a certainty, and that would result in death.
+I became so sick and nauseated even the smell of food was repulsive.
+As a physician I knew if my condition continued deteriorating complete liver failure was a certainty and would result in my death.
 Cathy was very frightened, and I suppose I was too sick to be scared.
-Cathy called my Mom in El Dorado to come to Lake Charles to help her make some important decisions.
-My dad (Pop) had died earlier that year from heart failure so Mom was dealing with her own issues of adjustment.
+Cathy pleaded with my Mom in El Dorado to come to Lake Charles to help her make some important decisions.
+My Dad (Pop) had died earlier the same year from heart failure, so Mom was dealing with her own issues of life adjustment.

 Cathy and I celebrated our first wedding anniversary the day after I was discharged.
-I forgot to get her flowers or even a card and blamed it on my weakened condition, which was a very weak and pitiful excuse.
-She loved me in spite of my forgetfulness and provided things I was not even aware during that scary time.
-For certain we grew a little more mature while learning to handle adversity, and I haven’t forgotten any more anniversaries!
+I forgot to get her flowers or even a card and blamed it on my weakened condition, which was a weak and pitiful excuse.
+She loved me in spite of my forgetfulness and provided things I was not even aware during such a scary time.
+For certain we grew more mature while learning to handle adversity, and I haven’t forgotten any more anniversaries.
 We were not believers at the time, and I don’t recall one prayer I offered for Cathy or for myself.
-But God was faithful and merciful, knowing that in a few years we would both turn our lives over to Him in repentance.
+But God was faithful and merciful, knowing in a few years we would both turn our lives over to Him in repentance.
 As a result my next and final ride in a hearse will be a victorious one!